jonsedar/tsne_presentation/README.md

 1. Clone the RISE repo https://github.com/damianavila/RISE
 2. Source activate your python environment (if not already done)
-3. Run `python setup.py install` from within the cloned RISE directory, this will install the nbextension
+3. Run `python setup.py install` from within the cloned RISE directory, this will install the nbextension into your virtualenv

 ## Edit or rerun the Notebook